Fun Budget Birthday Ideas!

 Plan your party during a time when a meal won’t be expected.
 This could be around 10:30 for a mid morning party or 1:00 in the afternoon.

-Throwing a party during these times mean most party goers will already have a full belly and you can save money by only serving cake and ice cream.
+Throwing a party during these times will mean most party goers will already have a full belly and you can save money by only serving cake and ice cream.
+Win-win!